dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 > The flag is known to only one person, who is a trusted confidant of your first subject.
 It' s unknown how or why the two know each other, but your task will be to find the flag by finding subject 2 through subject 1.
 All we know about subject 1 is this information: @free_jack_marigold@mastodon.social

-Using information on description of this challenge, we can start analyze the first subject.
+Using the information on description of this challenge, we can begin to analyse the first subject.
-The provided information was @free_jack_marigold@mastodon.social, prompting us to locate a user with the username 'free_jack' on mastodon.social.
+The information provided was @free_jack_marigold@mastodon.social, which prompted us to locate a user with the username 'free_jack' on mastodon.social.

 ![mastodon-result](https://i.ibb.co/vxfzjpQ/image.png)

-There is only one user has its username with his name as `hijackbrickabrak`.
-The details of this user as below:
+There is only one user who has his username as `hijackbrickabrak`.
+The details for this user are as follows:

 ![mastodon-detals](https://i.ibb.co/KwLQQpQ/image.png)

-As we can see in the image above, we collect lots of information such as:
+As you can see in the image above, we collect a lot of information such as:
 - He joined on Jun 01, 2023.
 - He has social media with username as `@jock_bronson`.
 - He has 2 posts.
 - He has 9 following.

-When I clicked the Posts and Following text, it turns out that it returned "No posts here" and "This user doesn't follow anyone yet.".
+When I clicked on the Posts and Following text, it turned out to say "No posts here" and "This user doesn't follow anyone yet.".
-Subsequently, with additional information, we can search for any details related to this user, `@jock_bronson`.
+Then, with additional information, we can search for any details related to this user, `@jock_bronson`.

-We discovered something intriguing: there is a Twitter user with that username.
+We discovered something interesting: there is a Twitter user with that this username.

 ![twitter-jock](https://i.ibb.co/58zmQnz/image.png)

-Upon visiting his profile, we collect some information:
+When visiting his profile, we collect some information:
-- He has name as big_ole_ramen.
+- He has the name big_ole_ramen.
 - He has 25 followings.
 - He has 6 followers.
-- He is a student at UWSP where study cybersecurity.
+- He is a student at UWSP where he studies Cybersecurity.

-Upon exploring his tweets, I found nothing.
-Then, I began exploring his followers.
+When I searched his tweets, I found nothing.
+Then, I started looking at his followers.

 ![list-of-followers](https://i.ibb.co/MGJJsGn/image.png)

-In the list of his followers, there is a user named `Definitely NOT Montezuma Cloverfield` that caught my attention because his bio is written "I am secret".
+In the list of his followers, there is one user called `Definitely NOT Montezuma Cloverfield` who caught my eye because his bio says "I am secret".
-So, I clicked his profile and we got some information:
+So, I clicked on his profile and we got some information:
 - His username is @MontezumaClove1.
-- He joined on November 2020.
+- He joined in November 2020.
 - He has 2 followings.
 - He has 2 followers.

-I found a tweets that looks interesting.
+I found a tweet that looks interesting.

 ![interesting-tweets](https://i.ibb.co/SrvX753/image.png)

-It was indicated that his previous name was jock_bronson.
+It indicated that his former was jock_bronson.
-So, I am now fairly certain that @MontezumaClove1 and jock_bronson's user are the same person.
+So, I am now pretty sure that @MontezumaClove1 and jock_bronson's user are the same person.

-Hence, it implies that we are stuck on the first subject when we should be searching for the flag through the second subject.
+This means that we are stuck on the first subject when we should be looking for the flag through the second subject.
-So, I started looking at his followers and found a user named `Senor Spacecakes`.
+So, I started looking at his followers and found a user called `Senor Spacecakes`.

 ![montezuma-followers](https://i.ibb.co/Bf3ybCd/image.png)